-Some that do try to do so with a fake Cambodia e-visa they have inadvertently purchased from a scam visa company operating online.
+Some try to do so with a fake Cambodia e-visa they have inadvertently purchased from a scam visa company operating online.

 Last week, the Cambodian Ministry of Foreign Affairs and International Cooperation came out warning tourists against using online sites offering e-visas for Cambodia.

-This after they have received a new round of complaints from tourists that have bought visas on these sites.
+This after they have received a new round of complaints from tourists that have bought fake visas to Cambodia on these sites.